mrkaleArduinoLib/gbj_appled/README.md

 None

 #### Returns
-Boolean flag about validity of corresponding led's visibility.
+Boolean flag about validity of corresponding led's steady visibility.

 #### See also
 [on(), off(), toggle()](#switch)